Bob Russell (songwriter): Hall of fame

 In 1970, he was inducted into the Songwriters Hall of Fame.
 In 2004, he was posthumously awarded the American Society of Composers, Authors and Publishers lifetime achievement award in the pop category.
+The award's presenter, songwriter Marilyn Bergman, called Russell a "mentor and dear, dear friend", without whom she "never would have become a songwriter".

 Personal life and death

-Russell died in 1970 from lymphoma in Beverly Hills.
-He was survived by his wife, Hannah Russell (1913–2002), sister of songwriter Bud Green.
+Russell died in 1970 from lymphoma in Beverly Hills at the age of 55.
+He was survived by his wife, Hannah Green (1913–2002), sister of songwriter Bud Green.